I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkcb-setpowercomponentactive.md

 <p>This callback function does not return a value.</p>

 ## -remarks
 <p>Each call to this function must be paired with a call to the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb-setpowercomponentidle.md">DxgkCbSetPowerComponentIdle</a> function to indicate that the component hardware is no longer required.</p>

 <p>When this function is called, the active reference count of the component is increased by 1.
 The <a href="https://msdn.microsoft.com/9F2D8ACD-44D5-46E0-9FC7-1B38B99450FF">Power Management Framework</a> maintains the reference count and places the component into a lower F-state only when the reference count becomes zero.</p>

-<p>While calling this function, the display miniport driver might receive a call to the <a href="display.dxgkddisetpowercomponentfstate">DxgkDdiSetPowerComponentFState</a> function on another execution thread.</p>

-<p>Each call to this function must be paired with a call to the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb-setpowercomponentidle.md">DxgkCbSetPowerComponentIdle</a> function to indicate that the component hardware is no longer required.</p>

-<p>When this function is called, the active reference count of the component is increased by 1.
-The <a href="https://msdn.microsoft.com/9F2D8ACD-44D5-46E0-9FC7-1B38B99450FF">Power Management Framework</a> maintains the reference count and places the component into a lower F-state only when the reference count becomes zero.</p>